• Skip to main content

 10. Risk Management

-Though it is the job of software organization to analyze and reduce the risk in the software.
-But, it is the responsibility of SQA to make sure that risk management actions are properly conducted and the backup plan has been confirmed.
+Though it is the job of software organizations to analyze and reduce the risk in the software.
+But, it is the responsibility of SQA to make sure that risk management actions are properly conducted, and the backup plan has been confirmed.

 Goals, Attributes and Metrics of SQA

 In this section, we will discuss the goals of SQA.
-We will also make a note on the attributes and metric of each goal.
+We will also make a note of the attributes and metrics of each goal.

 a.
 Requirements Quality

 SQA must ensure that the requirements specified by the user are properly reviewed by the software developers.
-Software developers have properly analyzed the correctness, completeness of specified requirements as it has a strong influence on the quality of software.
+Software developers have properly analyzed the correctness and completeness of specified requirements as it has a strong influence on the quality of software.

 Attribute: Metric

-As the requirements are volatile and the user can request changes in it, the time requires to complete the process will also be changed.
+As the requirements are volatile and the user can request changes in it, the time required to complete the process will also be changed. - Traceability: There can be a number of requirements that cannot be traced to the design code.

 b.
 Design Quality

-After analyzing the requirements specified by the user UML models are designed to visualize the way the system will be designed.
-The job of SQA is to evaluate whether the design model conforms the specified requirements to achieve quality.
+After analyzing the requirements specified by the user, UML models are designed to visualize the way the system will be designed.
+The job of SQA is to evaluate whether the design model conforms to the specified requirements to achieve quality.

 Attribute: Metric

-Interface Complexity: The number moves required to get the desired function.
+- Interface Complexity: The number of moves required to get the desired function.

-Patterns: The number of patterns used to design architectural model.
+- Patterns: The number of patterns used to design architectural models.

 c.
 Code Quality

-The code of the software and it’s related descriptive information must obey the local coding standards.
-So, that it can be maintained for long in future.
+The code of the software and its related descriptive information must obey the local coding standards.
+So that it can be maintained for a long in future.
 It is the job of SQA to observe the quality of code.

 Attribute: Metric

-Understandability: The understandability of code relies on the percent of internal comment in the code and the naming convention used while naming the variables.
+- Understandability: The understandability of code relies on the percentage of internal comments in the code and the naming convention used while naming the variables.

 d.
 Quality Control Effectiveness